"Erfurt massacre" redirects here. For the 1349 massacre, see Erfurt massacre (1349).

 doors.
 This coded alert had been used by German educators after the Erfurtschoolmassacre in April 2002.
 After receiving an emergency call from a student...

-This list of schoolmassacres by death toll contains those cases that occurred at kindergartens, schools and universities, as well as their affiliated...
+This list of schoolmassacres by death toll contains cases which occurred in kindergartens, grade schools, universities, and any buildings affiliated with...

 Robert Steinhäuser, German mass murderer and perpetrator of the Erfurtschoolmassacre Robert Stroud, a convicted murderer, American federal prisoner and...

-Erfurt (German pronunciation: [ˈɛʁfʊʁt] (listen)) is the capital and largest city in the Central German state of Thuringia.
-It is located in the wide valley...
+Erfurt (German pronunciation: [ˈɛʁfʊʁt] ) is the capital and largest city of the Central German state of Thuringia.
+It is in the wide valley of the River...

 Gunman attacks Munich shopping centre Emsdetten school shooting Erfurtschoolmassacre Winnenden school shooting 2011 Norway attacks, a series of attacks...

-is the handgun.
-Three school shootings (the Columbine massacre, the Sandy Hook massacre, and the 2018 Stoneman Douglas High School shooting in Florida)...
+States is the handgun.
+Three school shootings (the Columbine massacre, the Sandy Hook massacre, and the 2018 Parkland High School shooting in Florida), accounted...

-Catalan cities.
-In 1349, massacres and persecutions spread across Europe, including the Erfurtmassacre, the Basel massacre and massacres in Aragon and Flanders...
+In 1349, massacres and persecutions spread across Europe, including the Erfurtmassacre, the Zürich massacre, the Basel massacre, and massacres in Aragon...

 Steinhäuser [de] (1983–2002), mass murderer and perpetrator of the Erfurtschoolmassacre Wilhelm Steinhäuser [de] (1817–1903), German painter, brother of...